idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/QuadratureSampler.md

 !listing poly_chaos/main_2d_quad.i block=Distributions

-The QuadratureSampler then uses the distributions to create a quadrature with $N_q =$ `order`$+1$ points.
+The Quadrature then uses the distributions to create a quadrature with $N_q =$ `order`$+1$ points.
 The definition of `order` is important for use with polynomial chaos.

 !listing poly_chaos/main_2d_quad.i block=Samplers/quadrature

-!syntax parameters /Samplers/QuadratureSampler
+!syntax parameters /Samplers/Quadrature

-!syntax inputs /Samplers/QuadratureSampler
+!syntax inputs /Samplers/Quadrature

-!syntax children /Samplers/QuadratureSampler
+!syntax children /Samplers/Quadrature